How to Calculate Triangle Area, Angles & Perimeter: Complete Guide

 | Obtuse | One angle > 90° |

-An equilateral triangle is always acute (all angles = 60°).
-A right triangle is never equilateral.
-An obtuse triangle can be isosceles or scalene but never equilateral.
+A few things that follow from this: an equilateral triangle is always acute (all angles are 60°).
+A right triangle can never be equilateral.
+An obtuse triangle can be isosceles or scalene, but not equilateral.

 Try the Triangle Calculator — enter three side lengths and get area, angles, heights, and triangle type instantly, free and private.